An age-appropriate diet:

 - If you feed your baby formula, your baby will eat about 6 to 8 times per day, or every 2 to 4 hours.
-Start your newborn with 2 to 3 ounces at every feeding (16 to 24 ounces or 480 to 720 mL a day).
+Start your newborn with 2 to 3 ounces (60 to 90 mL) at every feeding (16 to 24 ounces or 480 to 720 mL a day).

 - Feed your baby when they seems hungry.
 Signs include smacking lips, making suckling movements, and rooting (moving their head around to find your breast).

 - Do not wait until your baby cries to feed her.
 This means she is very hungry.

 - Your baby should not sleep more than 4 hours at night without feeding (4 to 5 hours if you are feeding formula).
 It is OK to wake them up to feed them.